PROTECTION OF YOUR PERSONAL DATA

 5. How long do we keep your personal data?

 The Data Controller only keeps your personal data for the time necessary to fulfil the purpose of collection or further processing, namely for the duration of the browsing session.
 In addition, IP addresses might be saved for one year in the log files of the services for security reasons.
 As to the analytics tool, the IP address and the device ID (e.g. IMEI number and WIFI MAC address) are deleted immediately at disconnection.

 As to the feedback form, data is kept for 2 years from the moment the form is submitted.

 6. How do we protect and safeguard your personal data?

-In order to protect your personal data, we have put in place a number of technical and organisational measures to address online security, risk of data loss, alteration of data or unauthorised access, and restricting access to the personal data solely to authorised persons with a legitimate need to know for the purposes of this processing operation.
+In order to protect your personal data, the Commission has put in place a number of technical and organisational measures.
+Technical measures include appropriate actions to address online security, risk of data loss, alteration of data or unauthorised access, taking into consideration the risk presented by the processing and the nature of the personal data being processed.
+Organisational measures include restricting access to the personal data solely to authorised persons with a legitimate need to know for the purposes of this processing operation.